 The child’s condition is monitored regularly for the first

 Some healthcare providers recommend botulinum toxin injections to treat deformities and muscle imbalance associated with brachial plexus injury.

 In rare cases, when the child doesn’t get better within

-6months, surgery can be done to attempt to restore arm function.
-Your child’s doctor can tell you more about the surgery if it is needed.
+6months or nerve studies indicate that the damage is quite significant, surgery can be done to attempt to restore arm function.
+Your child’s healthcare provider can tell you more about the surgery if it is needed.